Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Problem formulation

-Due to the super-convergence of the Radau IIA method (classical order $p = 2s-1$) it is not possible to have an embedded method of order $p - 1$ without extra cost.
-By taking a linear combination of $\Delta t \mbf f(\mbf x_0, \mbf u_0)$ and the internal stage values $\mbf k_i$ it is however possible to get an approximation of order $s$, we refer the interested reader to \cite{HAIRER199993} for details.
-The following tableau is used for explicit Runge-Kutta of the fourth-order
+Due to the super-convergence of the Radau II A method (classical order $p = 2r-1$) it is not possible to have an embedded method of order $p - 1$ without extra cost.
+By taking a linear combination of $\Delta t \mbf f(\mbf x_0, \mbf u_0)$ and the internal stage values $\mbf k_i$ it is however possible to get an approximation of order $r$, we refer the interested reader to \cite{HAIRER199993} for details.
+The following tableau is used for explicit Runge-Kutta of the fourth-order \cite{dormand1980family}, also called the Dormand-Prince method or RK45